Foxyball/birthday-reminder/README.md

 # Birthday-reminder
-A simple tool with web dashboard that sends email notifications to you.
+A simple web based birthday reminder that sends email notifications to you.

 # Login
 Email: admin@balikgstudio.eu